MirrorNetworking/Mirror/README.md

 * Follow [SOLID principles](https://en.wikipedia.org/wiki/SOLID) as much as possible.
 * Keep your pull requests small and obvious,  if a PR can be split into several small ones, do so.

-Pull Requests for bug fixes are always highly appreciated.
-New features will be considered very carefully and will only be merged if they are the most simple solution to the given problem.